AntonioMrtz/SpotifyElectron/docs/SETUP.md

 ### ⚓ Pre-commit

 Pre-commit is used for ensuring code quality before it gets commited.
-When you install pre-commit hooks a check will be triggered before commiting ensuring the rules specified in `.pre-commit-config.yaml`, if the check fails the commit wont be submitted.
+When installing pre-commit hooks a check will be triggered before commiting, according to the rules specified in `.pre-commit-config.yaml`.
+If the check fails the commit won't be submitted.

 #### 1. Install dependencies